-–Megan Long video, Shauna Long photos (video length 1:09):
+–Megan & Shauna Long (video length 1:09)

 – D.J.
-Moore (video length 19:01):
+Moore (video length 19:01)

-8/12/2016: (Waniya Locke from Facebook) “We are praying on the front lines while we watch the police start to set up more permanent structures, new speed limit signs and outhouses.
+“We are praying on the front lines while we watch the police start to set up more permanent structures, new speed limit signs and outhouses.
 We thank you for your support, please keep it coming and be here if you can.”

-–Waniya Locke (video length 2:10):
+–Waniya Locke (video length 2:10)

-– Waniya Locke (video length 19:23):
+– Waniya Locke (video length 19:23)

-8/12/2016: We pray long and hard for our water, which is everyone’s water.
-Join us.
+Waniya Locke explains that the tribal people pray long and hard for our water, which is everyone’s water, & invites people to come join.

-– Waniya Locke (video length 1:24):
+– Waniya Locke (video length 1:24)

 Waniya Locke is on Hwy 1806 at Cannonball Ranch.
 She asks people to come help guard Standing Rock boundaries in a non-violent manner, because Dakota Access Pipeline mega loads have been seen carrying and unloading equipment.
 She urges anyone that sees DAPL mega loads to call police, and explains that DAPL have been banned from Standing Rock.

-8/12/2016: (Waniya Locke from Facebook) People are gathered peacefully singing and playing drums.
+People are gathered peacefully singing and playing drums.

-8/12/2016: (Waniya Locke) People are gathered peacefully singing, dancing and playing drums.
+People are gathered peacefully singing, dancing and playing drums.
 Some are crying out and waving flags.

-(video length 0:51):
+–Waniya Locke (video length 0:51)

-Waniya Locke (video length 4:40):
+Waniya Locke (video length 4:40)

-Waniya Locke (video length 3:25):
+Waniya Locke (video length 3:25)

-(video length 5:31):
+–Waniya Locke (video length 5:31)

 A large group of Water Protectors join in unity and solidarity at a construction site of the Dakota Access Pipeline, singing and praying in prayer ceremony.
 An elder man expresses his gratitude for the Protectors that have come this way.

-–Waniya Locke (video length 5:48):
+–Waniya Locke (video length 5:48)

 Waniya Locke discounts various lies that had recently been spread in the rumor mill of the American media’s sensationalist ways.

 Water Protectors updating relatives and supporters after a long day of occupying the blockades and construction sites set up by the police force(s) and Dakota Access, LLC.
 She asks people to continue to support and send much needed monetary and supply donations.

-(video length 2:10):
+–Waniya Locke (video length 2:10)

 Water Protectors gather at the Sacred burial site of the Lakota, Dakota, and Nakota People to hold prayer ceremony.
 They witness Dakota Access, LLC bring in equipment to begin desecrating their sacred burial grounds.
 The narrator of the video holds deep compassion for the police who are seen allowing this unlawful action to take place, but also notes that he holds them accountable for their actions.

-– Adam Elfers (video length 2:06):
+– Adam Elfers (video length 2:06)